FabianHertel/ship_routing/README.md

-execute ´cargo run -p ship-routing di´ for Dijkstra execute ´cargo run -p ship-routing bd´ for bidirectional Dijkstra execute ´cargo run -p ship-routing a*´ for A* execute ´cargo run -p ship-routing ch´ for Contraction Hierarchies query
+execute ´cargo run -p ship-routing di´ for Dijkstra execute ´cargo run -p ship-routing bd´ for bidirectional Dijkstra execute ´cargo run -p ship-routing a*´ for A* execute ´cargo run -p ship-routing cha´ for A* query on the CH graph execute ´cargo run -p ship-routing chd´ for Dijkstra query on the CH graph

 or